Suns hold off 76ers 114-109 for NBA-best 44th victory

 Then came a pair of rare Embiid miscues — he missed wildly on a 3, then the All-Star starter threw the ball away off a turnover and hunched over in disbelief as Phoenix sealed the win.

-Mikal Bridges scored 23 points and Jae Crowder had 14 rebounds for the Suns, who were coming off a 127-124 win at Chicago on Monday night.
+Mikal Bridges scored 23 points and Jae Crowder had 14 rebounds for the Suns.

 TIP-INS